srmeeevlab/CE/README.md

 Experiment No. | Experiment Name
 :--|:--
-EXP_01 | Obtaining Transfer Function using Block Diagram Reduction Technique EXP_02 | Study of First and Second Order System
-EXP_03 | Generation of Transfer Function for a given Electric Network EXP_04 | Determination of Time Domain Specifications EXP_05 | Stability Analysis of a given system Using Root Locus EXP_06 | Stability Analysis of a given system Using Bode Plot EXP_07 | Stability Analysis of a given system Using Polar Plot EXP_08 | Design of PID Controller for First and Second order System EXP_09 | Speed Control of AC servo Motor
+EXP_01 | Obtaining Transfer Function using Block Diagram Reduction Technique EXP_04 | Determination of Time Domain Specifications EXP_05 | Stability Analysis of a given system Using Root Locus EXP_06 | Stability Analysis of a given system Using Bode Plot EXP_07 | Stability Analysis of a given system Using Polar Plot EXP_08 | Design of PID Controller for First and Second order System